Last updated July 26th, 2023

-- Enforced two-factor authentication (2FA) — The Knox Platform provides IT admins the option to enforce two-factor authentication with biometrics for the Knox Workspace.
+Enforced two-factor authentication (2FA) — The Knox Platform provides IT admins the option to enforce two-factor authentication with biometrics for the Work container.
 For example, a user can be required to authenticate with an iris scan in addition to a standard device unlock method (password, PIN, pattern).
 While Android provides some combinations of two-factor authentication, the Knox Platform allows you to take your security one step further with biometric integration.

 - Support Fast IDentification Online (FIDO) authentication

 - Respond to remote wipe requests